olgam4/nook/README.md

 Blanc as a software is still wip.
 Some barebones features are available, but the list is sure to expand with time.

-To request a feature, don't hesitate to post an issue.
+To request a feature, don't hesitate to create an issue.